 When you have satiated your quest for peace, allow the rhythmic tap of the wooden moktak and the gentle chanting of monks in prayer escort you back across the temple grounds.
 As you retreat through each gate and back into the more chaotic world beyond the temple, expect the calm you have cultivated today to morph once again into something more agitated.
 And that’s ok; yin turns to yang and maybe this time, you are more aware of it.

-Getting Here: From any PyeongChang Olympic venue, take the KTX shuttle or Express inter-city bus to Jinbu.
+Getting Here: From PyeongChang, take the KTX shuttle or Express inter-city bus to Jinbu.
 At Jinbu, take a city bus to Woljeongsa Temple stop.